What Does it Mean to Study Liberal Arts?

 The versatility of a liberal arts degree allows you to continue to a more specific degree program--or you can use the communications, reasoning, and thinking skills you've developed to enter into a wide choice of careers.
-Like general studies, liberal arts degrees are appealing to employers who are looking for a generalist - someone who has the proven ability to think about different topics and has not been trained to work in only one mindset.
+Like general studies, an Arts & Humanities degree in liberal arts major is appealing to employers who are looking for a generalist - someone who has the proven ability to think about different topics and has not been trained to work in only one mindset.
 Any professional needs to understand the world and society in order to be a contributing citizen - from interior designers to clergy.
 The liberal arts add to your quality of life by fostering an ongoing investigation of your own environment and the global and historical cultures that complement and conflict with it.

 You'll see that some of the potential job titles that we discuss here fall under the educational domain of other degrees listed on World Wide Learn's site, such as teacher or communications specialist.
 In these cases, further training and education may be required to practice in these fields.

-Similar to a general studies degree or a humanities degree, an online liberal arts degree program provides such a broad base of disciplines and options that you'll can qualify for a variety of more specific degrees down the road, if you so choose.
-You'll develop critical reasoning abilities, effective communication skills, and be able to recognize and understand relationships between differing fields of study.
-You'll be expected to fulfill some core course requirements in designated subjects, but will have the freedom to choose which classes you take within those core subjects - generally fine arts, social sciences, natural sciences, mathematics, and foreign languages.
+Similar to a general studies or a humanities degree program, an online liberal arts degree program covers such a broad base of disciplines and options that you can likely qualify for a variety of more specific programs down the road, if you so choose.
+Critical reasoning abilities, effective communication skills, and understanding of relationships between differing fields of study are focal points of this field.
+Some core courses in designated subjects are required, but there is generally freedom to choose which classes you take within those core subjects, such as fine arts, social sciences, natural sciences, mathematics and foreign languages.

 Associate Degrees in Liberal Arts